Butt Monkey: He really hates Legion try-outs, usually because he winds up on the receiving end of someone's demonstration.

 Both have titles in front of their names, related to their professions and are referred to as such (President Wazzo and Dr. Londo)

-They are single parents to their children (who're the same gender as themselves)
+They are single parents to their children (who're the same gender as their respective parents)

 Their children are in the Legion of Superheroes and are close friends.